joshuawright11/papyrus/README.md

 ##### Body

 `@Body` can wrap any `Codable` type which will be encoded to the request.
-By default, the body is encoded as JSON, but you may override `RequestConvertible.contentType` to use another encoding type.
+By default, the body is encoded as JSON, but you may override `RequestConvertible.contentEncoding` to use another encoding type.

 ```swift
 class SomeAPI: EndpointGroup {